null

 For Jiu-Jitsu No-Gi, athletes should abide by the following attire requirements:

-Gi requirements
+Gi requirements:

 Fabric and Material